dmison/workshop/learn-js/_steps/step2-values-operators-expressions.markdown

 ## Arithmetic Operations

-In the Javascript console, type the number `205` and press enter.
+In the JavaScript console, type the number `205` and press enter.

 You will see it display the number `205` again.
 The javascript Console **evaluates** the expression you type in and displays the result.
 When you just type a single value like this, it evaluates to itself.